bgamari/ghc-wiki-import/records/overloaded-record-fields.md

-The `OverloadedRecordFields` extension for GHC will allow multiple record datatypes to share the same field names, and make it possible for type information to disambiguate them.
+The `OverloadedRecordFields` family of extensions for GHC allow multiple record datatypes to share the same field names, and make it possible for type information to disambiguate selectors.
 For more information, see:

 - [